 - Coccygeal: a single coccygeal nerve that innervates the skin around the tailbone

-Especially after a complete spinal cord injury, determining one’s level of injury will help individuals understand what functions will or will not be affected.
+For both a complete and an incomplete spinal cord injury, determining one’s level of injury will help individuals understand what functions will or will not be affected.

 Types of Spinal Cord Injuries According to the ASIA Impairment Scale (AIS)

-Another common way to classify different types of spinal cord injuries is to refer to the ASIA impairment scale.
+Another common way to classify different types of spinal cord injuries is to refer to the ASIA impairment scale, which is a standardized neurological exam to determine the sensory and motor levels that were affected by SCI.

 The ASIA impairment scale consists of 5 categories:

-- AIS A indicates no motor and no sensory function.
-All complete spinal cord injuries are AIS A.
+- AIS A indicates no motor and no sensory function remain below level of injury.
+All complete spinal cord injuries are AIS A, and this is the most severe ASIA level.

-- AIS B refers to some sensory function, but no motor function.
+- AIS B refers to an incomplete injury where sensory function is preserved below level of injury, but no motor function remains.

 - AIS E refers to a full functional recovery.
-Generally, individuals will have recovered motor control and sensation below the level of injury.
+Generally, individuals will have recovered normal motor control and sensation below the level of injury, after previously having demonstrated deficits.
+(This indicates that individuals can move up in ASIA levels throughout their recovery, although this does not happen for everyone)

-Instead of simply classifying a spinal cord injury as complete or incomplete, the ASIA impairment scale helps physical therapists and occupational therapists understand the amount of sensorimotor functions a patient has.
+Instead of simply classifying a spinal cord injury as complete or incomplete, the ASIA impairment scale helps the rehab team understand the amount of sensorimotor functions a patient has.

 Types of Spinal Cord Injuries: Key Points